 - Muscle relaxants to help relax triggered muscles

 - Oral steroids to reduce inflammation surrounding the sciatic nerve

-Steroid injections — If the pain does not subside with medications or physical therapy, our pain physician may recommend a steroid injection.
+Steroid injections — If the sciatica pain does not subside with medications or physical therapy, our pain physician may recommend nerve damage treatments such as a steroid injection.
 This sciatica pain treatment is given right in the area of the sciatic nerve to help relieve inflammation and pain.

-Targeted Disc Decompression — In certain instances, sciatica is caused by a prolapsed or bulging disc.
+Targeted Disc Decompression — In certain instances of nerve damage, sciatica is caused by a prolapsed or bulging disc.
 A procedure utilising specialised radiofrequency needles are inserted to the prolapsed disc to shrink the prolapsed part relieving the compression on the sciatic nerve.
-However, only a small proportion of patients are suitable for such procedures.
+However, only a small proportion of patients are suitable for such nerve damage treatments in Singapore.

 Surgical Sciatica Pain Treatment

 If you don’t notice improvement after about six weeks of conservative sciatica pain treatment, your doctor may present you with the option of surgery.
 Surgical intervention is reserved for severe cases of sciatica pain, like when pain is persistent or gets worse or in cases of nerve damage.
 Depending on your specific condition, your pain specialist may recommend one of these procedures: